release-engineering/redhat-repository-validator/README.md

 #### How to add whitelist/filter ?

-Into each validator is injected file filter (interface `IOFileFilter`), which allow to skip selected files.
+Into each validator is injected file filter (interface `IOFileFilter`), which allows to skip selected files.
 By conventions, filter beans have id like validator name with suffix filter, for example `checksumValidatorFilter`.
 These filter beans can be redefined in external configuration file, see examples in xml or groovy `fooValidatorFilter `.